ttrmoreira/screenmatch/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a project focused on demonstrate:
+This is A CRUD web application, representing a  focused on demonstrate the use of:

+### Built With

-* A web application created with Spring Boot;
+* Spring Boot;
 * Maven

-### Built With
+* MySQL
+* Thymeleaf
+* JPA

 <!-- GETTING STARTED -->
 ## Getting Started